artur-socha/canaveral/README.md

 Currently junit 4.x, junit 5.x and test-ng is supported, but adding support for other runners is quite trivial.

-Canaveral's biggest advantage is to big set of mocks that can be easily configurable by custom dsl and such configuration can be copied from project to project while implementation details are hidden.
+Canaveral's biggest advantage is a big set of mocks that are easily configurable by custom dsl and such configuration can be copied from project to project while implementation details are hidden.
 The faster you can set your integration test the faster you can catch and remove bugs.